juaml/pytest-demo/slides.md

 ::::
 :::::::

-## Run The Script and Inspect the Output
+## Run the script and inspect the output

 ```sh
 python3 model.py